 Summit Truck Bodies takes no liability for the placement of a crane by an outside source.
-If a crane not designed for the body or chassis is installed, the crane and the stability of it will fail.
-Summit Truck Bodies has completed extensive testing of the crane and has formulated a stability chart to for the truck body and chassis on which it is mounted.
+If a crane is not installed in a location specifically designed for this crane, the crane and the stability of it and the structure could fail.
+Summit Truck Bodies has completed extensive testing of the crane and has formulated a stability chart for the truck body and chassis on which it is mounted.
 Summit Truck Bodies has designed a load-limiting feature in its trucks.
 If the owner installs the crane on a different truck and/or vehicle, it is the responsibility of the owner to include any load-limiting features on that system.